yodkwtf/ed-vault-nextjs/README.md

 - [ ] Resend only sends verification email to an email you created your account with on resend.
 Figure out a way to send it to any email.

 - [ ] Create helper function to get orderTotal, final total, category and image url

+- [ ] Check why stripe webhook isn't working and payment is not getting completed
+- [ ] Deploy on vercel
+- [ ] Update the app url in metadata
+- [ ] Update the app url in stripe webhook